code4romania/theater-hub-client/README.md

 People willing to contribute to projects they like via donations, or with volunteer or paid services will have their own place on the platform.

-This repo holds the Client of Theatre Hub.
+This repo holds the Client of Theater Hub.

 [Built with](#built-with) | [Repos and projects](#repos-and-projects) | [Deployment](#deployment) | [Contributing](#contributing) | [Feedback](#feedback) | [License](#license) | [About Code4Ro](#about-code4ro)